apigee/apigeecli/README.md

 # apigeecli

 This is a tool to interact with [Apigee APIs](https://apigee.googleapis.com).
-The tool let you manage (get, list) environments, proxies, etc.
+The tool lets you manage (get, list) environments, proxies, etc.

 # Installation